stephanmeesters/Conway/README.md

 # Conway
 Conway's Game of Life

-/Author: 	Stephan Meesters
+Author: 	Stephan Meesters
-/Date:	April 2, 2021
+Date:	April 2, 2021
-/Version: 1.0
+Version: 1.0

-/Implementation of Conway's Game of Life using C++ (STD11) and SDL
+Implementation of Conway's Game of Life using C++ (STD11) and SDL

-/Possible improvements: allocate std::vector<std::vector<T>> on heap,
+Possible improvements: allocate std::vector<std::vector<T>> on heap,
                         use multi-threading with std::shared_ptr